If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 Separate from electrolytes, you also need to be sure to consume enough water.

-Approximately every 15 minutes, you should drink something – so if you think that the water stations are too far apart for you to reach in that time, you should also carry a water bottle with you.
+If you think that the water stations are too far apart for you to reach in time, you should also carry a water bottle with you.

 5. Magnesium